 Like Expedia and its partners, Priceline also offers every possible combination of flight, hotel, and rental car.
-Its search results pages are easy to navigate, with plenty of filter and sort options as well as a map view for hotels.
-The site offers numerous hotel options in popular vacation destinations at every price point.
+Its search results pages are easy to navigate, with plenty of filter and sort options, and a map view for hotels.
+Priceline offers numerous hotel options in popular vacation destinations at every price point.

-One quirk: Priceline’s flight result page lists departure and return flights together as a pair rather than letting you choose each one separately.
+One quirk to prepare for: Priceline’s flight result page lists departure and return flights together as a pair rather than letting you choose each one separately.
 This cuts down on the number of screens you have to click through, but could mean extra scrolling while you try to find the exact two flights you want.
 Not all flights that are available when booking airfare separately on Priceline seem to be accessible to those booking a package—so it’s worth checking both.

 Priceline was in the middle of the pack as far as pricing was concerned.
-It won one of my tests but was the most expensive option in two others; overall, it was cheaper than average 60 percent of the time.
+It won one of my tests but was the most expensive option in two others; overall, it offered cheaper-than-average prices 60 percent of the time.
 To help you save money, the site offers “Express Deals” for rental cars, an opaque option in which you don’t know which rental car brand you’ll get until after you’ve booked.
 If you’d rather choose which company you’re renting from, standard car rentals are also available.

 Best feature: Once you’ve selected your flight and rental car preferences, the site will keep them the same as you click through alternate hotel possibilities—saving you the hassle of having to select them over and over again.

-As its name suggests, CheapCaribbean.com has a more limited scope than other sites on this list, but it’s worth checking if you’re planning a trip to this part of the world, where package trips such as honeymoons are particularly popular.
+As its name suggests, CheapCaribbean.com has a more limited scope than other sites on this list, but it’s worth checking if you’re planning a trip to the Caribbean, where package trips such as honeymoons are particularly popular.
 The site turned up cheaper-than-average prices for both of my Caribbean tests.

 In some ways CheapCaribbean.com isn’t quite as sophisticated as other travel package sites.
-There’s no map available to show you where your hotel options are located, just a generic map of the Caribbean region, and having to use a dropdown menu to enter your departure and arrival cities feels a little old-school.
+There’s no map available to compare locations of the listed hotel options, and having to use a drop-down menu to enter your departure and arrival cities feels a little old-school.
 (Also annoying: not being able to group Houston’s two airports into a single search, though you can select “all airports” for Chicago, New York City, and Washington, D.C.)
 But the affordable deals are worth a few snags, as long as you’re only looking for a flight/hotel package—there’s no option to add a car or create any other package combinations, though you can add travel insurance and transfers, at least for the destinations I checked.